stevebottos/PYTHON-Cognitive-State-Detection/README.md

 ## A Quick Note

 This repo is a bit sparse, for full context and a full description, please check out the main codebase (the Matlab implementation).
-The main purpose of this repo is to provide code that is intended to assist anybody making the transition from Matlab to Python.
+The main purpose of this repo is to provide code that is intended to assist anybody making the transition from Matlab to Python, and to showcase how a Neural Network may be implemented from scratch in Python with mostly home made functions.
 There were a lot of requests from friends to give an example on how to write a Neural Network in Python.
 I plan to also upload a Tensorflow example.

 This repo contains the code for the Neural Net as well as the data used to train and test.